samselikoff/list-view/_includes/faq.md

 Touch-based mobile devices have different scrolling APIs than traditional browsers: `touchstart`, `touchmove` and `touchend` vs `onscroll`.
 Also, when a swipe is used to scroll content, many mobile devices simulate momentum by decelerating the swiped content slowly.
 During this momentum phase, no DOM events are emitted.

 For these reasons, a separate implementation of ListView is needed for mobile devices.
 VirtualListView combines 3D CSS transforms with momentum-based JavaScript animation to simulate scrolling behavior.
-In addition, it will often outperform the browser's native scroll.
+It also often outperforms the browser's native scroll.

 ### Why do we use the `collection` helper?